STEP ONE – Sign up for Special Agent Alerts

 Unless you have a photographic memory – you will have to work out a system to keep track.
 You could cut and paste reports into a file on your computer and sort by “cat”, “dog”, etc.To be most effective you should limit yourself to a well-defined area: your city, or your county, for example.

 Ideally, there would be one huge central database where all the information is in one place, just as there is a national registry of stolen cars.
 Realistically, there will always be multiple sources of information.
 BUT – as the Pet FBI database becomes more and more well known and widely used, the odds for finding a lost pet will get better and better and it will be faster and easier for people to recover their pets.

 As part of your job as special agent, you should encourage people to submit their lost or found report to Pet FBI.
 When they do they will receive automatic alerts of possible matching reports.
-The Automatic Alerts work for 90 days and they cover all possible matches for a 100 mile radius of the zip code used in their report.
+Not to be confused with Special Agent Alerts, the New Report Alerts are sent automatically to anyone who submits a lost or found pet report to the database at petfbi.org.
+They are tailored to the situation.
+For example, if you report a lost cat, you will be sent any new reports for found cats.
+They work for 90 days and they cover all possible matches for a 100 mile radius of the zip code used in their report.

 Another advantage of using PetFBI.org is that the site provides great tips and comprehensive step-by-step advice.
 Best of all – there are NO FEES.
 Every feature is absolutely free – which is not the case with many of the sites above.
 Also, since Pet FBI is non-profit we can refer people to all other sources of information.

-As a Special Agents you will need to work out a system for yourself and be keep at it regularly.
+As a Special Agent you will need to work out a system for yourself and keep at it regularly.
 But your work will be well rewarded when you are discover the information that will get a lost pet back home.